Leonid Khabarov: Refusing retirement

-After Col. Khabarov came back from Ukraine to Ural, he received an unusual assignment, a chair in military studies in the Ural State University in Yekaterinburg.
-The times were tough for military education.
-A plethora of educational facilities had been closed, due to budget recissions and the chaotic situation which emerged following the Collapse of the Soviet Union.
-Khabarov embraced the challenge, and started to discover for himself a completely new military realm, i.e. the training of reserve officers.
+Academic success

-Since the creation of reserve officer training facilities in the late 1920s, the prejudice exists, as to the quality of education, and skills, received by the cadets.
-The official objective of such education was to cross-train civil specialists, engineers and medics, in order to inculcate a set of supplementary military skills to their basic degree program.
-In fact it turned out to be a safe harbor for draft evaders, providing them with opportunity to dodge the mandatory active duty, and receive officer's rank as a plus.
-Military officers, which were appointed to lead such facilities, usually were not avid to turn the guided alma mater into a boot camp, and thus, the situation remained stale for decades, arousing skepticism among the active duty officers to their colleagues from military reserve.
-Ural was not the exception.
-Established in 1937 by Sovnarkom decree, Joint Military Chair of the Ural Industrial Institute haven't experienced any significant changes for its semicentennial history.
+Times were tough for military education as a plethora of educational facilities had been closed due to budget revisions and the chaotic situation which emerged following the collapse of the Soviet Union in the late 1980s and early 1990s.
+Khabarov embraced the challenge, discovering a completely new military realm for himself in the training of reserve officers.
+The official objective of such education was to cross-train civil specialists, engineers, and medics in order to give them a set of supplementary military skills in addition to their basic university degree program.
+In fact it had turned out to be a safe harbor for draft evaders, providing them with the opportunity to dodge the mandatory active duty and receive officer's rank as a plus.
+Military officers who led these facilities were not keen to turn them into boot camps and thus the situation had remained stale for decades.The Ural program was no exception, with the Joint Military Chair of the Ural Industrial Institute not having experienced any significant changes since its establishment in 1937.

-Khabarov, using draconian measures, succeeded in turning his military chair into a high-profile educational facility, able to compete with conventional military schools and academies.
-Under his guidance, within a year, the chair has been promptly expanded to a Military Department, and then, after a decade of Khabarov's deanship, it branched off into a separate mil-tech educational facility (full name: Institute for Military Technical Education and Security, or IMTES.)
-He wrested T-72, T-80 and T-90 battle tanks from the Russian Ground Forces depots for the institute's car park.
-He conducted a number of military exercises for his trainees, in cooperation with the Volga–Urals Military District Command.
-In 1996 Khabarov's reconnaissance sub-department has been visited by the servicemen of the U.S. Special Forces.
-Apart from training his cadets in scope of the conventional warfare tactics, he encouraged innovative scientific research among his subordinates, including a military robotics program, launched by the institute seniors, under his direct academic guidance.
+Khabarov used draconian measures to turn his university chair into a high-profile educational facility, able to compete with conventional military schools and academies.
+Within a year he had expanded the military chair into a military department, and after a decade of his deanship it branched off into a separate mil-tech educational facility, now re-named the Institute for Military Technical Education and Security (IMTES).
+In doing this he wrested T-72, T-80, and T-90 battle tanks for the institute's car park from the Russian Ground Forces depots; he conducted military exercises for his trainees in cooperation with the Volga–Urals Military District Command; he hosted conferences that were attended by senior military officials and heads of military education facilities from across the country and beyond; and in 1996 the institute's reconnaissance sub-department was visited by members of the U.S. Special Forces.
+Apart from training his cadets in conventional warfare tactics, he encouraged innovative scientific research among his subordinates including a military robotics program, launched by the institute seniors under his direct academic guidance.

 The results were not long in coming.
-In 2003, Khabarov's outfit was considered to be the best educational facility in the entire Russian military.
-In 2004, he was regarded as the best military academic in the country.
-Khabarov's tankmen were noted as the best specialists in the Russian military, thrice in 1998, 2003 and 2005.
-Same did his "flaks" and "picks′n′shovels" in 2006.
-Institute hosted a number of conferences, visited by supreme military officials and heads of different military education facilities from across the country, and beyond.
+In 2003 Khabarov's outfit was considered to be the best educational facility in the entire Russian military, and in 2004 he was regarded as the best military academic in the country.
+Khabarov's tankmen were named as the best specialists in the Russian military in 1998, 2003, and 2005.
+As were his "flaks" and "picks′n′shovels" in 2006.